goshippo/shippo-java-client/README.md

 Requirements
 ============

+* Shippo API Version: 2017-03-29.
+For older versions, please use an older release.
 * Java 1.5 and later

 * [Shippo account](https://goshippo.com/) - free to sign up, free to use the API.
 Only pay to print a live label, test labels are free.